christosbampis/Huffmann-tree-Bioengineering-project/README.md

 each symbol is then matched to its original one without losing data.
 There is only a quantization step in the beginning in order to create a Huffmann alphabet.

-Note: full code is not uploaded yet.
+Note 1 : full code is not uploaded yet.
 Check the results file.
+Note 2 : A report in this project is also uploaded in Greek.
+More diagrams are available there explaining the implementation and the theoretical background.

 For more information/Matlab code email at: herc_christos [at] hotmail.com